Full Time - Exempt Position

 Please reference “Advocacy Director” in the email subject line and indicate in your cover letter where you found this job listing.
 The interview process will likely consist of two interviews with the hiring committee and skills test assigned as homework.
 If travel is required during the interview process, expenses will be reimbursed by the ACLU of Idaho.

-Review of applications will begin May 20, 2022 and continue on a rolling basis.
+Review of applications on a rolling basis.
 The position will remain open until filled.
-The ideal start date is July 25, 2022.
 Absolutely no unsolicited calls, please.

 If you are a person with a disability and need assistance applying, please e-mail firstname.lastname@example.org.
 If we select you for an interview, you will receive more information about how to request accommodations for the interview process.